 There's also the Children's Health Insurance Program (CHIP), affordable health care coverage for uninsured children under age 19.
 This other government-funded initiative is designed for families who earn too much to qualify for Medicaid but can't afford private insurance.
 As with Medicaid, states determine eligibility by income level.
 In some states you can't make more than 170% of the federal poverty level, while others allow CHIP enrollees to have incomes up to 400% of the federal poverty level.
 Some states' CHIPs even cover pregnant women.

 Medicaid and CHIP coverage costs vary depending on your income level and state, but in general, Medicaid and CHIP provide affordable health insurance.
-Prescription medications, preventive care, and hospital visits are typically covered under Medicaid, and the same, plus dental care and immunizations, are typically covered by CHIP.
+Prescription medications, preventive care, and hospital visits are typically covered under Medicaid, and the same, plus dental and vision care and immunizations, are typically covered by CHIP.

 5. Review private insurance options

-Anyone could visit a health insurer's website or call an agent to get info about enrolling in one of their plans, though the above options are likely to cost less.
+Anyone can visit a health insurer's website or call an agent to get info about enrolling in one of their plans, though the above options are likely to cost less.
 These carriers have standard open enrollment periods, but as with the other choices, you may enroll if you've had a qualifying life event.